subconsciousnetwork/ObservableStore/README.md

 ## Effects

  Updates are also able to produce asynchronous effects via [Combine](https://developer.apple.com/documentation/combine) publishers.
-This gives you a deterministic way to schedule sync and async side-effects like HTTP requests or database calls in response to actions.
+This gives you a deterministic way to schedule sync and async side-effects, like HTTP requests or database calls in response to actions.

-Effects are modeled as [Combine Publishers](https://developer.apple.com/documentation/combine/publishers) which publish actions and never fail.
+Effects are modeled as [Combine Publishers](https://developer.apple.com/documentation/combine/publishers), which publish actions and never fail.
 For convenience, ObservableStore defines a typealias for effect publishers:

 ```swift
 public typealias Fx<Action> = AnyPublisher<Action, Never>